ErpNetDocs/winclient/introduction/barcode-commands/panel-modes/sequence-end.md

 > [!NOTE]
 >
-> The product has already been selected manually or through the [Main mode](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/main-mode.html).
+> The product has already been selected manually or through the **[Main mode](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/main-mode.html)**.

 **Method 1:**